 Hack-a-thon or tech-a-thon

-A one- to two-day event in which companies present students with real world challenges and ask them to provide innovative solutions.
+A one- to two-day event in which ventures present students with real world challenges and ask them to provide innovative solutions.

 Taking place over several weeks, these require students to build out more complete solutions to social, business, design or community challenges.

-Students selected by the incubator receive unique opportunities to work with several companies over the course of a term.
+Students selected by the incubator receive unique opportunities to work with several ventures over the course of a term.

 Interdisciplinary Team Projects